ginger-chuanli-jiang/YOLO_MXNet/README.md

 # YOLO_MXNet

-demonstrate how to use pre-trained yolo model to detect objects.
+demonstrate how to use pre-trained yolo model to detect objects Ids and bounding boxes.